Le-Wi-Di/le-wi-di.github.io/index.md

 [LeWiDi 2023 - 2nd edition](/LeWiDi2023/) | [LeWiDi 2021 - 1st edition](https://sites.google.com/view/semeval2021-task12)

 ### 👍👎 Updates
-# LeWiDi third Edition NLPerspectives Workshop is online!
+# LeWiDi third Edition at the NLPerspectives Workshop is online!
 Please check [our new competition page](https://www.codabench.org/competitions/7192/) for data and more information! 👍👍